Breaking the Silos: How PIAM Unifies IT and Physical Security

 With employees working remotely and vendors accessing corporate facilities:

-For instance, contractors can receive temporary, time-bound access credentials that automatically expire, reducing the risk of privilege creep.
+Contractors can receive temporary, time-bound access credentials that expire automatically, reducing risks associated with privilege creep.

 3. Streamlining Operations and Reducing Costs